Juanja1306/VisionProcessingGPU-Kit/README.md

 All operations are performed on the GPU, minimizing CPU-GPU data transfers.

+**Auto Mode**: Automatically selects optimal parameters based on image resolution (min of width/height):
+- Kernel size and sigma scale with image size
+- Thresholds calculated from gradient magnitudes
+- Optimized for edge detection quality across different resolutions

 ### Gaussian Blur

 - Generates a 2D Gaussian kernel on the CPU (normalized).
 - Transfers kernel + image to GPU.
 - Applies convolution in parallel across the image.
 - Operates on all color channels to preserve the color structure of the image.

-Supports both manual parameters and an “auto” mode that adapts to the image resolution.
+Supports both manual parameters and an **auto mode** that adapts to the image resolution for consistent blur effect regardless of image size.

 ### Negative Filter

 Simple, highly parallel kernel:

 - One thread per pixel (per channel group).

-- Performs 255 - value on each color channel.
+- Performs `255 - value` on each color channel.

 Extremely fast due to low arithmetic intensity and fully parallel execution.

+### Emboss Filter

+GPU-accelerated embossing with RGB support:

+- **Custom CUDA kernel** applies directional convolution to create 3D relief effect
+- **Multi-kernel support**: Predefined kernels for 3x3, 5x5, 7x7, and 9x9 sizes
+- **Parallel processing**: One thread per pixel, processes all RGB channels simultaneously
+- **Border handling**: Preserves original pixels at image borders to avoid artifacts
+- **Bias adjustment**: Configurable brightness offset (0-255) for fine-tuning

+**Auto Mode**: Adapts kernel size to image resolution:
+- Larger images use larger kernels for better embossing effect
+- Maintains visual consistency across different image sizes
+- Bias fixed at optimal value (128) for balanced results

 ## 🌐 Web Interface